-- 1. Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
-Click Start -> Power and then select Restart. - 3.
+- Make sure that the AC adaptor is connected during the restoring process. - Do not close the display panel during the restoring process. - Load the Recovery Media into the external optical disc drive connected to your computer or insert the recovery USB Flash Memory into one available USB port. - Click Start -> Power and select Restart. - 3.
 Hold down the F12 key and then release this key one second after the computer is power on. - 4.
-Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
-A menu is displayed from which you should follow the on-screen instructions.
+Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - A menu is displayed from which you should follow the on-screen instructions.